rollcredits/ts-error-as-value/README.md

 *Function which wraps another function and returns an Err result if the wrapped function throws an error, and returns an Ok result if the wrapped function does not.*

+One downside to using a system where errors are treated as values in javascript is that you have no control over whether a third party dependency will throw errors or not.
+As a result, we need a way to wrap functions that can throw errors and force them to return a result for us.
 ```ts
 import somePkg from "package-that-throws-errors";